-To ensure every aspect of your event is considered and planned for accurately, we suggest you use the Event Implementation and budget template on the website.
+To ensure every aspect of your event is considered and planned for accurately, we suggest you use the event budget template on the website.
 This will allow you to identify and track all the elements and tasks involved in staging an event, who's responsible for each and when they need to be completed by.